 If you’re planning to visit different parts of the park and move around quite a bit the best option is to rent a car in Puerto Natales.
 If you’re a couple of people sharing a car it might be even cheaper than using a bus/taxi combination.
 Not many trails in the park are accessible by public buses to get to some of them you’ll need a car or a taxi.

-There is a public bus from Puerto Natales to Torres del Paine that stops at three main entrances; Administration, Pudeto, and Laguna Amarga.
+From Puerto Natales, there is a direct bus to Torres del Paine.
+It stops at three main park entrances; Administration, Pudeto, and Laguna Amarga.
 The buses leave from the bus terminal in Puerto Natales.
-You can buy tickets there.
-The journey takes between 2 and 3 hours depending on where in Torres del Paine you get off.
-The price is US$10 one way.
+You can buy tickets online or at the bus station.
+During the peak months, I’d suggest buying tickets at least 1 day in advance.

-Bus Puerto Natales – Torres del Paine | Bus 1 | Bus 2 | Bus 3 | Bus 4 |
+Bus Puerto Natales – Torres del PaineBus 1 Bus 2

 To get to Hotel Las Torres from Laguna Amarga take a shuttle bus.
 Its departure time is linked to the arrival time of buses from Puerto Natales, the journey takes 10 min.
-Price US$5 one way.
+Price US$6 one way.

 You can get back from Torres del Paine to Puerto Natales the same way.

-Bus Torres del Paine – Puerto Natales | Bus 1 | Bus 2 | Bus 3 |
+Bus Torres del Paine – Puerto NatalesBus 1Bus 2

 Entrance fees and transport expenses